rohan-v8rma/CPP-Craftsmanship/README.md

 #### Dynamic Linking

 Every dynamically linked program contains a small, statically linked function that is called when the program starts.
-This static function only maps the link library into memory and runs the code that the function contains.
+This static function only maps the link library into the virtual memory allocated to the program and runs the code that the function contains.

 The link library determines what are all the dynamic libraries which the program requires along with the names of the variables and functions needed from those libraries by reading the information contained in sections of the library.

 After which it maps the libraries into the middle of virtual memory and resolves the references to the symbols contained in those libraries.
 We don’t know where in the memory these shared libraries are actually mapped: They are compiled into position-independent code (PIC), that can run at any address in memory.